AviSoori1x/competitiveML/README.md

 # competitiveML
-jupyter notebooks from Kaggle competitions I participated in.
+jupyter notebooks from Kaggle competitions I participate in.
 Very simple to fairy complex